PPP Funder Terms

 The funder will be concerned with provisions relating to compensation or early payment in the event of early termination.
 The funder will wish to ensure that the awarding authority does not obtain a windfall gain where it has funded the bulk of costs.
 Repayment of the outstanding debt may be required.

 The funders may wish to transfer their interest under the credit agreement.
-This will generally be acceptable provided the awarding authority is advised of the identity of the funders.
+This will generally be acceptable, provided the awarding authority is advised of the identity of the funders.
 In some sensitive cases, there may be a restriction on transfer.

 The security will not generally include effective security over the primary assets.
 The borrower may have no proprietary rights and such rights as it might have, may or are likely to be terminated on its default.
-The security is unlikely to be saleable in most cases given its public purpose.
+The security is unlikely to be saleable in most cases, given its public purpose.

-Debt funders will seek to affix its relevant charge over the assets and undertaking of the project company revenues, monies deposited, proceeds of insurance and contractual rights of the company under the agreements.
+Debt funders will seek to affix their relevant charge over the assets and undertaking of the project company revenues, monies deposited, proceeds of insurance and contractual rights of the company under the agreements.
 Security is likely to be taken over shares in the company.
-The funder will wish to maintain the integrity of the project in the event of breakdown.
+The funder will wish to maintain the integrity of the project in the event of a breakdown.
 Further control may be ensured through direct agreements with the awarding authority and subcontractors.

-The credit agreement will reflect two key phases namely the developing phase to completion and the operating phase.
+The credit agreement will reflect two key phases, namely the developing phase to completion and the operating phase.
 The credit agreement will generally be required to fund the construction phase.
 It will be paid off over the period of the project from revenues.

 The purpose will be tightly prescribed.
-There may be separate facilities dealing with different aspects such as construction costs.
+There may be separate facilities dealing with different aspects, such as construction costs.
 There may be a standby facility dealing with overruns and other financial accommodation by way of a working capital facility.

 Funders may wish to ensure monies are put to their intended purposes through a dedicated project account.